What does the Living Wage mean to you?

 • There’s very little data available about staff accommodation;

-• The provincially standardized formula doesn’t include staff accom.
+• The provincially standardized formula doesn’t include staff accommodation.

 However, we know staff accom is a significant part of the local housing picture, highlighting the complexity around discussing the “real” costs of living in the area.